A look back and inside at our historic office building

 Our office was the original home of the Bank of Alex Brown - built in 1916.
 Even today is often referred to as the old Bank of Alex Brown building.

 That explains why we have a historic walk-in safe in the middle of our office.
-Besides the old safe adding a distinctive part of the Delta’s history to our building, it provides a very functional setting for our important file storage purposes.
+Besides the old safe adding a distinctive part of the Delta’s history to our building, it provides a very functional storage setting for our important files.